 Letters - The US postal system is the best way to communicate with your camper while at camp.
 Letters can be saved and re-read and are a bit of a treasure to campers.
 (Hint: talking about what you're doing, and asking about camp experiences is better than writing about how much you miss your camper.
 We have had stories of campers worrying about their parents being too homesick for them, and so they feel they need to go home!).
 We ask your camper to write to you once a week, and often this happens on the back of the weekly camp newsletter, The Bubbler.
 Another good way to get letters is to pack with self-addressed, stamped envelopes or postcards.
 But keep in mind that campers having a great time often don't take the time to write!
 Please let us know if you don't hear anything from your camper.
 Note: we do not allow campers to email.
-But if there are campers whose mail would not arrive in time (overseas), we will print emails and treat them as a written letter.
+But if there are campers whose mail would not arrive in time (international campers and campers from the West Coast of the US), we will print emails and treat them as a written letter.
+International campers can write letters to you that we will scan if need be.